Juniper/nita-cli/README.md

 ### `cli.py`

-It is the smart part of the cli.
-It is the library that converts the dictionary structures (defined below) into executable commands.
-This is a generic library that can be used to produce cli program to execute any terminal command.
+It is the engine of the cli.
+It is a python library that converts the dictionary structures (defined below) into executable commands.
+It is used to produce a combination of cli words to execute any terminal command (somehow like an unix alias).

 ### `nita`

-This python script contains the cli commands, what those commands execute and their documentation.
-There are two dictionary trees containing all this data.
-For it to run it imports the *cli* library and then calls `cli.main()` to do the work.
+This python script contains the cli commands, what those commands execute behind the scenes and their documentation.
+There are two dictionary trees containing all this data:

+- *COMMANDS*
+- *HELP*

 The *COMMANDS* tree is a python dictorionary and represents the hierarchycal command structure.

 The *HELP* tree deals with the explanation of what each NITA CLI command does.
 Do not forget to populate this tree as well to keep your help/usage aligned with your script.
-Moreover the script will error complaining the *COMMANDS* and *HELP* structures are not in sync!
+Moreover, the script will throw an error if the *COMMANDS* and *HELP* structures are not in sync!
 An undocumented command is no command at all...

 See both files on the repo for a deeper understanding: